-- ✓ Deliver quality products and services. - ✓ Build relationships with communities, with our customers, and with each other. - ✓ Be kind and respectful to those we serve. - ✓ Conduct ourselves professionally. - ✓ Welcome and encourage feedback; we will communicate and listen. - ✓ Provide neat, professional and aesthetically pleasing facilities. - ✓ Take ownership of our actions.
+- ✓ Deliver quality products and services

+- ✓ Build relationships with communities, with our customers, and with each other

+- ✓ Be kind and respectful to those we serve

+- ✓ Conduct ourselves professionally

+- ✓ Welcome and encourage feedback; we will communicate and listen

+- ✓ Provide neat, professional and aesthetically pleasing facilities

+- ✓ Take ownership of our actions

+Our Mission:

-Mission: Our mission is caring.
-We support the military lifestyle while reducing conflict between mission readiness and parental responsibilities.
-When a Soldier loses duty time during deployment, mobilization or contingency situations due to a lack of childcare, it negatively impacts the military mission.
+Our Mission is Caring.
+We support the military lifestyle while reducing conflict between mission unit readiness and parental responsibilities.
+When a Soldier loses duty time during deployment, mobilization or contingency situations due to a lack of child care, it negatively impacts the military mission.
 CYS provides critical support services to mitigate such stressors.

-Vision: CYS programs are dedicated to providing:
+Our Vision: CYS programs are dedicated to providing:

-- Seamless delivery systems for child/youth enrolled in CYS Child Development Centers - Predictable services - Safe, healthy family-friendly environments - Well managed programs - Accountability for Army, community, CYS staff, child/youth and parents - Satisfied customers child/youth, parents, Army and community - Maintaining status as a "Benchmark for America's Child Care" and becoming "Benchmarkfor America's Youth Programs"
+- Seamless delivery systems for children/youth enrolled in CYS Family Childcare Homes and Child Development Centers, School Age Centers, Middle School Teen, Sports & Fitness, and Instructional Programs. - Predictable services - Safe, healthy family friendly environments - Well managed programs - Accountability for Army, community, CYS Staff, children/youth and parents - Satisfied customers Children/youth, parents, Army and community - Maintaining status as a "Benchmark for America's Child Care" and becoming "Benchmark for America's Youth Programs"

-Goals:
+Our Goals: